darktable-org/dtdocs/content/module-reference/utility-modules/shared/filmstrip.md

 ----

 **Note**: The currently open image will be kept selected, even when selecting other images.
-This is different from the behaviour in lighttable view and from what you might be used to from your file explorer.
-It is something to be aware of to avoid e.g. accidentaly rejecting the currently open image.
+This is different from the behavior in lighttable view and from what you might be used to from your file explorer.
+It is something to be aware of to avoid e.g. accidentally rejecting the currently open image.

 ----